tkuriyama/tkuriyama.github.io/general/_posts/2021-04-21-Building-Elm.md

 </html>
 ```

 The `flags` are not necessary to provide, but it's open nice to have the window width and height for use in the Elm app.
+Note that `elm.js` should be replaced with the minified / compressed file, if using one, like `elm.min.js.gz` in production.